opengeospatial/ets-wmts10-nsg10/README.md

 ### Scope

-This test suite verifies that a WMTS implementation conforms to the NSG Wem Map Tile Service 1.0 Implementation Interoperability Profile, v1.0.0 ([NGA.STND.0063_1.0_WMTS](https://nsgreg.nga.mil/doc/view?i=4258), 2016-09-15).
+This test suite verifies that a WMTS implementation conforms to the NSG Web Map Tile Service 1.0 Implementation Interoperability Profile, v1.0.0 ([NGA.STND.0063_1.0_WMTS](https://nsgreg.nga.mil/doc/view?i=4258), 2016-09-15).
 The aim is to cover the MANDATORY and RECOMMENDED capabilities stipulated in all relevant specifications.